EARnagram/lessons/sec1/responsive_css_lesson/lesson/README.md

 ## But Wait, There's More!

 You are now an honorary Billy Mays Tribute Salesperson.
-Please share your responsive wares across the Internet.
+Please share your responsive wares across the Internet responsibly.

 But a few questions before we leave: